pitosalas/teamation/README.md

 4. View student tables by on different ordering (sort by first name, last name, time zone, group number/name)
 5. If professors cannot create groups because some students haven't vote / haven't fill preference form, professors can get notification of the student name or send a reminder to students
+6. Think about ways to make this app applicable and usable to broader users in subjects other than COSI

 **Team Members:**